djuretic/revo-en-kindle/README.md

 The .mobi file can be found in the [Releases](https://github.com/djuretic/revo-en-kindle/releases) section.

-Then you can upload it or email it to your Kindle.
+Then you can upload it your Kindle (you can use Calibre to do that), and the dictionary will appear in the "Dictionaries" collection of your library.

+## Elŝuti

+La .mobi dosiero troveblas en [Releases](https://github.com/djuretic/revo-en-kindle/releases).

+Alŝuti ĝin al via Kindle (vi povas fari ĝin per Calibre), kaj la vortaro aperos en la "Dictionaries" kolekto de via biblioteko.